Share this article

 The session introduced a concept that reframes how you think about your entire business: the Revenue Engine Funnel.
 This is not your typical marketing funnel.
 It stretches from the promise of value all the way to the delivery of value, moving through awareness, consideration, conversion, retention, and ultimately advocacy.

-Most founders obsess over the top of the funnel.
-They pour money into ads, content, and awareness campaigns.
-But the real money, the compounding, sustainable kind, lives at the bottom.
-Advocacy is where your customers become your sales team.
+This is where your customers become your sales team.
 It is where a satisfied user tells three colleagues, posts about you on LinkedIn, or recommends you in a community.
-That is the Bohemian Rhapsody effect: Queen did not need a traditional radio push because the song was so good that listeners became the marketing engine.
+That is the Bohemian Rhapsody effect: Queen did not get a traditional radio push with a nearly 6 minutes long song with no chorus.
+But their song was so good that listeners started requesting it.

 The Journey from MVP to Scale-Up